tomerlev1/JavaScript-Projects/README.md

 # JavaScript-Projects
-My Projects are from a Udemy course at those projects i want trhought a lot of skills such as:
+My Projects are from a Udemy course at those projects i went through a lot of skills such as:
 DOM & elements manipulation, handling with events.